Instructions for Authors

 • Supplemental data (if any)

-A Cover Letter that explains the main purpose of the work, must accompany the manuscript.
+A cover Letter that explains the main purpose of the work, must accompany the manuscript.
 It should explain the manuscript's suitability for this particular journal based on the topic, theme, and methodological or theoretical approach.
 It should briefly describe the research that is being reported in the paper, why it is important, and why the readership of the journal would be interested in it.

 Once the manuscript is modified/corrected according to the reviewer’s suggestions and finally approved for publication, there will be no further opportunity to edit it.
 Any essential changes after this point will be published as corrigenda.
 After acceptance of the article and before its publication, our editorial staff will respond to any submission inquiry within two working days.
 On publication of the article, all authors of the manuscript will receive a web link, which directs you to the published article on the Journal website.